cloudmesh/classes/docs/source/i524/technologies.rst

         message queue.
 The consumers consume the message and post the response message to the callback queue.

-        RabbitMQ is based on AMPQ(Advanced Message Queuing Protocol) messaging model.
+        RabbitMQ is based on AMPQ :cite:`ampq-article` (Advanced Message Queuing Protocol) messaging model.
 AMPQ is described as follows “messages are published to exchanges, which are often compared to post offices or mailboxes.
 Exchanges then distribute message copies to queues using rules called bindings.
 Then AMQP brokers either deliver messages to consumers subscribed to queues, or consumers fetch/pull messages from queues on demand”

 169. NaradaBrokering